-Students majoring in chemistry can select one of six programs of study to tailor their curricula to meet their long-term professional objectives.
-Four programs of study focus on chemistry (ACS Approved), biochemistry (ACS approved), environmental chemistry, and forensic chemistry.
-A chemistry-engineering program of study is designed for students interested in obtaining engineering and science degrees.
+Students majoring in chemistry can select one of five programs of study to tailor their curricula to meet their long-term professional objectives.
+Four programs of study focus on chemistry (ACS Approved), biochemistry (ACS Approved), forensic chemistry (ACS Approved), and business (ACS Approved).
 The multidisciplinary chemistry program of study is designed for maximum flexibility to meet a broad array of students interests or needs.